Charge Card vs. Credit Card: What's the Difference?

 Interest rates are the cost of borrowing money, and for credit cards, they’re expressed as the Annual Percentage Rate (APR).
 Your APR increases if you don't settle your monthly card payments, your monthly payment is returned, or you exceed your credit limit, and it’s very easy to get stuck in the interest spiral.

-Because of this, using an American Express charge card vs. a credit card from the same issuer is a better choice since it has no interest charges, nor can you go into debt further than a single monthly payment.
+Because of this, using an American Express charge is a better choice since it has no interest charges, nor can you go into debt further than a single monthly payment.

 Late Payment Fees